Printing Techniques 101

 Paper pointers: Cotton fiber is usually a good paper option.
 Stay away from pearlescent or shimmery paper with thermography, advises Kerry Amidon of Checkerboard, an online stationer.
 The shiny combination won't look good together and will be hard to read.

 Ink tips: You're more limited in terms of color: Because this method fuses ink with powder, it's not as easy to get a pretty pastel hue; stick with lightly colored paper and darker ink.
-Also, Amidon says thermography is best for small graphics (like patterns) -- full-color images won't come out well.
+Also, Amidon says thermography is best for small graphics (like pattern)—full-color images won't come out well.

 Turnaround time: An order can be completed in just a few days, depending on the stationer.

-How it's done: Letterpress involves creating and carving out a metal plate, leaving only your invite design and lettering behind.
+How it's done: Letterpress involves creating a custom polymer plate (in reverse), leaving only your invite design and lettering behind.
 The plate with the text and patterns is then hand-set and pressed into the paper.

 Paper pointers: Letterpress requires soft, bulky paper, so you're limited to thick card stock, like cotton fiber or bamboo paper (lines and details won't appear precise and patterns won't imprint well on thinner paper).
 Also, stick to white or light-colored paper and darker ink.
 The ink used for letterpress is thin, so white or pastel inks tend to look gray and dull on black or dark paper, notes Newfield.